STARSOF-THELID/starsof-landing-page/README.md

 ## About The Project

-This is the landing page for [PearAI:](https://trypear.ai) the Open Source AI-powered code editor.
-This product is managed by [Nang](https://youtube.com/nang88) and [Pan](https://youtube.com/FryingPan).
+This is the landing page for [STARSOF AR:](https://starsof-landing-page.vercel.app/) the Open Source AI-powered code editor.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>